shahadul878/woo-reorder-reminder/readme.txt

 WC requires at least: 5.0
 WC tested up to: 8.0

 Automatically remind customers to reorder products after a defined time period.
 Increase repeat sales with automated email reminders.
+Requires WooCommerce.

 == Description ==

-Easy WooCommerce Re-Order Reminder helps you increase repeat sales by automatically sending reminder emails to customers who haven't reordered products within a specified time frame.
+Easy Re-Order Reminder for WooCommerce helps you increase repeat sales by automatically sending reminder emails to customers who haven't reordered products within a specified time frame.
 Perfect for subscription products, consumables, and any items customers might need to repurchase.

 = Key Features =